A. The approving authority shall accept as being from an approved source the homemade foods specified in §B of this regulation when the foods are:

 C. Cottage Food Business.

-(1) The approving authority shall allow the owner of a cottage food business to sell only cottage food products that are:
+(1) The approving authority shall allow the owner of a cottage food business to sell only cottage food products processed and packaged in Maryland that are:

 (a) Produced or packaged in a residential kitchen;